Tubbz-alt/pbg/README.md

 ##### Type Check `(@ TYPE ALL ...)`

 The type check operator is written as `@`.
-Take a `TYPE` name followed by at least one input.
+Take a `TYPE` name followed by at least one input of any type, including `NULL`.
 Return `TRUE` only if every argument after the first has the type specified by the first.
 + Notice that `(?[a])` and `(@ NULL [a])` have the same truth table.
 + `(@ NUMBER 3.14 'hi' 17)` is `FALSE`, because `'hi'` is not a `NUMBER` even though `3.14` and `17` are.
 + `(@ DATE 2018-10-12)` is `TRUE`, because `2018-10-12` is a `DATE` literal.